Skip to content

 pixi

-Resolves conda and PyPI dependencies together.
-Installs native libraries, GPU toolkits, and non-Python software that PyPI cannot distribute.
-Uses uv internally for PyPI resolution.
-Has a built-in task runner.
+Pulls from both conda and PyPI channels to resolve dependencies together.
+It installs native libraries, GPU toolkits, and non-Python software that PyPI cannot distribute. uv powers its PyPI resolution internally, and a built-in task runner replaces Makefiles or scripts.

 Choose pixi for: data science with native dependencies, GPU/CUDA workflows, projects mixing Python with R or Julia.